StarlkYT/Natron/README.md

 ### Extensibility
 Natron allows for custom implementations for containers and serializers.
-To create your own container/serializer inherit from their base class then the compiler will guide you.\
+To create your own container/serializer inherit from their base class.\
 See the `FileContainer` or the `JsonSerializer` for examples.